Paris Fashion for Moms: How to Dress Like a Parisienne While Chasing Toddlers

 Shoes matter most.
 You will walk 8 to 12 kilometers a day easily.
 Break in your shoes before the trip.
 Block heels are fine for dinner, but daytime calls for flats or cushioned sneakers.

 Layer everything.
 Paris weather shifts throughout the day.
 A morning at the Luxembourg Gardens can be cool, while an afternoon along the Seine can feel warm.
-A wrinkle-resistant travel cardigan with hidden pockets is perfect for this - tuck it into your bag and pull it out when the breeze picks up.
+A wrinkle-resistant travel cardigan with hidden pockets is perfect for this.
+Tuck it into your bag and pull it out when the breeze picks up.

 Choose wrinkle-resistant fabrics.
 Cotton-modal blends, jersey knits, and light wool travel beautifully.
 Roll everything into packing cubes to keep your suitcase organized and wrinkle-free.
-Skip linen if you hate ironing - it wrinkles the moment you sit down on the Metro.
+Skip linen if you hate ironing.
+It wrinkles the moment you sit down on the Metro.

 Where to Shop Like a Local Mom